 Alastair Morgan has now been fighting for 34 years to reveal the truth behind one of the murkiest chapters in recent criminal history is reopened.
 Despite five police inquiries and an inquest, no-one has been brought to justice over the father-of-two’s murder.
 In the latest twist, Priti Patel refused to publish the report of a panel set up by Theresa May in 2013 last month claiming that her lawyers must first review it because of concerns over ‘national security’.

 Daniel Morgan was found dead with an axe embedded in his head in the car park of the Golden Lion pub in Sydenham, south-east London, on March 10 1987.

 We’re now had final confirmation that the DMIP report will be published in parliament, unredacted, on Tuesday 15th June 2021.

 — Alastair Morgan (@AlastairMorgan) June 8, 2021

 ‘The panel report was supposed to be published on May 15 and then at the very last minute we were told that the Home Secretary wanted to read the report and if necessary redact it,’ Alastair Morgan tells the Justice Gap.
 ‘Priti Patel pointed to what she described as her responsibilities under the Inquiries Act – the only responsibility she had technically was to publish the report.
-My aim with view is that she was badly advised but it leaves room for speculation as to motives and again distrust which has been a constant factor.’
+My own view is that she was badly advised but it leaves room for speculation as to motives and again distrust which has been a constant factor.’

 Alastair Morgan has called the delay ‘a kick in the teeth’.
 Looking towards next’s week’s publication, he says: ‘It is a kind of conclusion; something I’ve been working for for decades.
 But, no, I don’t have confidence in the Home Office or in police leadership.
 There isn’t much in this country that I do have confidence in anymore.’